kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 <img src=try2_mat2.png>

-If the amplitude limit is set to zero, the code will rely on the peak of the Lomb Scargle retrieval relative to the noise (peak2noise).
+If the amplitude limit is set to zero, the code will rely on the peak of the Lomb Scargle retrieval relative to the noise (peak2noise) for quality control.

 I have manually added a red box to show the good azimuths.
 If I further edit the correct azimuths, you see good strong returns in the peridograms: